scikit-hep/scikit-hep.github.io/pages/developers/style.md

 annotations as long as your type checker supports them).
 For now, it is recommended that you make an attempt to support type checking through your public API in the best way that you can (based on your supported Python versions).
-Stub files or type comments allow Python 2 or Python 3.5 to be supported.
+Stub files can be used instead for out-of-line typing.
 [MyPy](https://mypy.readthedocs.io/en/stable/) is suggested for type checking, though there are several other good options to try, as well.
 If you have built-in support for type checking, you need to add empty `py.typed` files to all packages/subpackages to indicate that you support it.

 Read more about type checking on the [dedicated page][mypy page].